#ChildUtopia: The story of 5 youths and 1 dream city

 Reimagining sustainable and inclusive cities for the future

-This year, climate action was one of the central pillars of World Children’s Day because more than anything else, the climate crisis is a child’s rights crisis.
+In 2020, climate action was one of the central pillars of World Children’s Day because more than anything else, the climate crisis is a child’s rights crisis.

 More and more, children and youths are raising their voices and demanding their right to a safe and sustainable environment.
 It is becoming increasingly clear that climate action needs to accelerate, and UNICEF strives to empower children to be part of the solution and become a driving force behind it.